6 dead in South Carolina murder, fire; family member charged

-COLLETON COUNTY, S.C.
+COLLETON CO., S.C.
 (WCBD) – Bond was denied Monday for a man accused in a Colleton County, South Carolina murder and fire investigation.

 Agencies responded to a house fire on Folly Creek Lane in the Green Pond community around 11:00 a.m.
 Sunday after a neighbor reported seeing the home on fire, according to Colleton County Fire Rescue.